Day 24 in the epic Boutique-y Advent Calendar takes us to Campbeltown and Springbank in particular..

 Finish..
 Lingering oak from a dusty old glass..

 Thoughts..
-The instant you dive into this offering you know it’s gonna be a big, bold and offering plenty of depth and complexity but like so many independent offerings from Springbank this does not come cheaply!!
+The instant you dive into this offering you know it’s gonna be a big, bold offering with plenty of depth and complexity but like so many independent offerings from Springbank this does not come cheaply!!

 Fot those die hard springbank fans this will be a must buy, the depth and complex flavours / aromas coming from the wine casks are second to none and the fact this whisky has the ability to transport you into its own little journey makes this one of those special expressions that you really need to try..